jasondaming/bobail-prediction/readme.md

 By default, this app uses 75 convolution kernels (i.e. "neurons") per convolutional layer whereas AlphaZero uses 256.
 AlphaZero also uses 40 residual layers where this app uses 6.
 The reasons for this are:

-- Checkers is inherently simpler than Chess or Go
+- Bobail is inherently simpler than Chess or Go
 - We expect training to work decently on a moderately powerful CPU, rather than necessarily on a GPU or TPU

 It's worth keeping in mind that in neural nets finding the right number of "neurons" and residual layers is a bit of an art.
 There may indeed be a way of precisely quantifying the correlation between prediction accuracy and these hyperparameters for specific problems, but when this app was made it was not immediately obvious to us how to do it.
 Our method for choosing these numbers was a process of trial and error with a goal of minimizing them (for performance) while subjectively keeping a high enough prediction accuracy.

-# Why checkers?
+# Why bobail?

-Since checkers is a much simpler game than go or chess, the solution space is drastically reduced, while not being so trivial that it can be easily brute-forced on a regular computer in a short amount of time (like tic-tac-toe).
+It is a relatively simple game that it appears that no one else has done any in depth strategy analysis on.
 This app's training can be run on a relatively cheap machine and doesn't really require a GPU or TPU.

 # Testing